Jonathan2251/lbd/_sources/gpu.rst.txt

   :align: center
   :scale: 15 %

-Only objects in the cone between near and far planes are projected to 2D for prospective projection..
+Only objects within the cone between near and far planes are projected to 2D
+in perspective projection.

-Prospective projection and orthographic projection (used in CAD tools) from 3D to 2D can be represented by transformation matrix in the previous section [#wiki-prospective-projection]_.
+Perspective and orthographic projections (used in CAD tools) from 3D to 2D
+can be represented by transformation matrices as described in the previous
+section [#wiki-prospective-projection]_.

 Cross product
 +++++++++++++

-Both Triangles or Quads are ploygon.
-So, objects can be formed with ploygon in both 2D and 3D.
-About transfermation in 2D or 3D, almost every book of computer graphics has mentioned well already.
-This section introduces the most important concept and method for deciding Inner and Outer planes, then a point or object can be checked for showing or hidding during 2D or 3D rendering.
+Both triangles and quads are polygons.
+So, objects can be formed with
+polygons in both 2D and 3D.
+The transformation in 2D or 3D is well covered in
+almost every computer graphics book.
+This section introduces the most
+important concept and method for determining inner and outer planes.
+Then,
+a point or object can be checked for visibility during 2D or 3D rendering.

-Any **area** of polygon can be calculated by dividing into Triangles or Quads.
-And any area of Triangle or Quad can be calculated by cross product in 3D.
+Any **area** of a polygon can be calculated by dividing it into triangles or
+quads.
+The area of a triangle or quad can be calculated using the cross
+product in 3D.

-The cross product in **3D** is defined by the formula and can be represented with matrix notation as proved here [#cross-product-wiki]_.
+The cross product in **3D** is defined by the formula and can be represented
+with matrix notation, as shown here [#cross-product-wiki]_.

 .. math::